-- Turn on electric roaster oven to 350 degrees.
-Place turkey on stainless steel rack, breast-side up.
+- Turn on the electric roaster oven to 350°F. Place the turkey on stainless steel rack, breast-side up.
 Remove any packages stuck in the neck and back cavities.
-Pour chicken broth in bottom of roaster pan.
-Cut raw celery, onion, apple, orange and garlic into large chunks.
-Place all inside turkey cavity.
+Pour chicken broth in the bottom of the roaster pan.
+Cut raw celery, onion, apple, orange, and garlic into large chunks.
+Place all inside the turkey cavity.
 (I do not stuff my turkey, but make the stuffing separately in the regular oven.)
 Tie the legs together to hold the raw vegetables and fruit in during roasting.

 - I rub the entire skin of the raw turkey with olive oil instead of butter.
-Sprinkle seasonings, parsley and onion powder over the oiled turkey.
-Roast according to directions which is approximately 13 to 15 minutes per pound, basting every 15 to 30 minutes.
-Roast until the center temperature reaches 180 degrees or the pop-up timer is up.
+Sprinkle seasonings, parsley, and onion powder over the oiled turkey.
+Roast according to directions (approximately 13 to 15 minutes per pound, basting every 15 to 30 minutes).
+Roast until the center temperature reaches 180°F or the pop-up timer is up.
 Remove from the electric roaster oven to a serving dish, and take out the vegetables and fruit inside the turkey cavity and discard.
 Save the drippings and broth to make gravy.

-- Tip: If you like a crispy, browned skin, during the last half hour of cooking time, take your turkey from the electric roaster oven and put on an oven roaster pan in a conventional oven at 375 degrees to brown the skin.
+- Tip: If you like a crispy, browned skin, during the last half hour of cooking time, take your turkey from the electric roaster oven and put on a oven roaster pan in a conventional oven at 375°F to brown the skin.

 Other Types of Foods Cooked in a Roaster Oven

-Besides roasting large turkeys, hams, several chickens, I have used the electric roaster oven to cook a large batch of chili, stew, soup, enchiladas, lasagna and chicken casserole.
-They are perfect for cooking a large casserole and then taking to a neighborhood potluck.
-All you have to do is plug it in when you get there to keep the food warm until time to serve.
+Besides roasting large turkeys, hams, and several chickens, I have used my electric roaster oven to cook large batches of chili, stew, soup, enchiladas, lasagna, and chicken casserole.
+The roaster is perfect for cooking a large casserole and then taking it to a neighborhood potluck.
+All you have to do is plug it in when you get there to keep the food warm until it's time to serve.

 How to Cook a Ham in Roaster Oven